Marcus893/prop-trenz/lib/locations/LOCATION_PAGES.md

 ## How It Works

 1. **Data Lookup**: Searches existing neighborhood/municipality data from:
-   - `public/data/banorte-neighborhood-data-cdmx.json`
+   - `public/data/banorte-neighborhood-data-cdmx.json` (Ciudad de México)
-   - `public/data/banorte-neighborhood-data-monterrey.json`
+   - `public/data/banorte-neighborhood-data-monterrey.json` (Monterrey)
+   - `public/data/banorte-neighborhood-data-jalisco.json` (Jalisco)

    The system uses **exact matching only** - no partial matches.

+   **City Filtering**: When a city filter is specified (e.g., `npm run generate-locations jalisco`), the system only searches in that city's dataset.
+This is useful when locations share the same name across cities (e.g., "Providencia" exists in both CDMX and Jalisco).

-If multiple locations share the same name (e.g., neighborhood + municipality), only the municipality is selected for generation.
+   If multiple locations share the same name within a city (e.g., neighborhood + municipality), only the municipality is selected for generation.

 2. **Content Generation**: Uses Gemini 2.0 Flash to generate:
    - SEO-optimized title and meta description